fmrtl73/pxdocs/content/portworx-install-with-kubernetes/migration/_index.md

 clusterpair.stork.libopenstorage.org/remotecluster created
 ```

 Note that, when the ClusterPair gets created, Portworx also creates a 100 GiB volume called `ObjectstoreVolume`.
-If you plan to migrate volumes that are significanlty larger than 100GiB, make sure you check out first the [Migrating Large Volumes](#migrating-large-volumes) section.
+If you plan to migrate volumes that are significantly larger than 100GiB, make sure you check out first the [Migrating Large Volumes](#migrating-large-volumes) section.

 {{<info>}}
 If an `Invalid token for already paired cluster` error displays, enter the `pxctl cluster pair list` command to check for any any existing cluster pairs and delete them.
 Re-apply the stork cluster pair yaml once you've deleted the cluster pairs.